 1. German Chamomile Oil

 The topical application of German chamomile oil lowers the serum histamine level and reduces the frequency of scratching.
-It repairs the skin barrier and has anti-inflammatory effects (4).
+It can help repair the skin barrier and has anti-inflammatory effects (4).
 It may help ease itchiness associated with atopic dermatitis (eczema) and soothe the skin.

 2. Tea Tree Oil